WGLab/PennCNV2/README.md

 PennCNV2
 --------

-A software package for detection of copy number alterations on tumor samples from SNP arrays and NGS data
+A C++ software package for detection of copy number alterations on tumor samples from SNP arrays and NGS data

 PREREQUISITES
 -------------